Toki Pona: History

-In 2014, Lang released her first book on the language, Toki Pona: The Language of Good, which features 120 main words, plus 3 words presented as synonyms of these, (Note: While some sources consider ale and ali separate words, they are just variations of the same word.) and provides a completed form of the language based on how Lang used the language at the time.
-In 2016, the book was also published in French.
+In 2014, Lang released her first book on the language, Toki Pona: The Language of Good, which features 120 main words, plus 3 words presented as synonyms of these, (Note: While some sources consider ale and ali separate words, they are just variations of the same word.) though generally in use with different meanings, and provides a completed form of the language based on how Lang used the language at the time.
+In 2016, the book was also published in French, and versions in German, Esperanto, and Persian have since been completed.
+In April 2026, Lang posted a declaration on X.com dedicating the original English edition of the book to the public domain.

-In 2015, YouTuber jan Misali uploaded a series titled 12 Days of sona pi toki pona, which proved influential.

 In 2021, Lang released her second book, Toki Pona Dictionary, a comprehensive two-way Toki Pona–English dictionary including more than 11,000 entries detailing the use of the language as she gathered from polls conducted in the ma pona pi toki pona Discord server over a few months.
 The book presents the original 120 words plus 16 nimi ku suli (lit. 'major dictionary words') as gathered from at least over 40% of respondents.
 It also contains 45 words given by 40% or less of respondents, referred to as nimi ku pi suli ala (lit. 'minor dictionary words'), sometimes also called nimi ku lili.

 After two failed applications for an ISO 639-3 code, a third request was filed in August 2021, which resulted in the ISO 639-3 code tok being adopted in January 2022.

-Toki Pona was the subject of some scientific works, and it has also been used for artificial intelligence and software tools, as well as a therapeutic method for eliminating negative thinking by having patients keep track of their thoughts in the language.
+Toki Pona was the subject of some scientific works, and it has also been used for artificial intelligence and software tools.
+One psychiatrist has studied a therapeutic method for eliminating negative thinking by having patients keep track of their thoughts in the language.
 In 2010, it was chosen for the first version of the vocabulary for the ROILA project.
 The purpose of the study was to investigate the use of an artificial language on the accuracy of machine speech recognition, and it was revealed that the modified vocabulary of Toki Pona significantly outperformed English.

 In February of 2024, Lang released the book The Wonderful Wizard of Oz (Toki Pona edition), the first in a planned series of illustrated storybooks written in Sitelen Pona (referred to collectively as lipu su).